Christianq010/newspaper-front-end/README.md

 ### Note

-> Mobile & Tablet responsive designs have not been done yet.
+> Tablet design has not been done yet.

 > For server side rendering, always return the `index.html` file so dynamic routing on Vue will work as intended (see HTMl5 history mode on vue docs).